SINTEF-Power-system-asset-management/flexible_load_analysis/in_data/example_data/TUTORIAL.md

 See ../config.toml

 ## load_data
-The program requires measurements of the loads at each customer/load-point as seperate files stored in it's own directory.
+The program requires measurements of the loads at each customer/load-point as seperate files stored in its own directory.

 If the load-measurements are stored in a single file, typically when exported from a database, data_formatting.py may be used together with an encoding to split the data-file into a directory based on customer ID's.
 More on encodings later.